SinaMirrazavi/Throwing/README.md

 6. CDdymic is used to move the robot to the ready position.
 7. Third order polynomial motion is used to move the robot from the ready position to the throwing position with the desired velocity.

-####How to rand the code:
+#### How to rand the code:
 In short:

 1. job
 2. throw

-If you think the calculated throwing velocity or direction needs some modification setym ( modification to the direction) ( modification to the velocity)
+If you think the calculated throwing velocity or direction needs some modification, use setym ( modification to the direction) ( modification to the velocity)